sagemath/sagewiki_to_gh-2022-10-10/days109.md

 = Global Virtual SageDays 109 =

-on the occasion of the [[https://wiki.sagemath.org/ReleaseTours/sage-9.1|release of Sage 9.1]]
+on the occasion of the [[https://wiki.sagemath.org/ReleaseTours/sage-9.1|release of SageMath 9.1]]

 held on '''Thursday, May 28, 2020''' ([[https://en.wikipedia.org/wiki/List_of_UTC_time_offsets|any timezone in the world]])